brian-smith-github/mel80_64_int_top5/README.md

 - Mel-bins are _not_ needed as a process step.
 When the number of FFT output bins is relatively near the number of expected mel output bins, it doesn't make much sense to do a conversion really.
 - All you _really_ need to know are where/what the top 5 (bounded) FFT bins are.
-This is an interesting discovery, and ties in whith the historical use of 10th-order LPC-based voice codecs (e.g. CELP, MELP, Speex etc) which simiarly code speech frames in the frequency domain as a curve with (up to) 5 peaks and 5 troughs. (i.e. the 5 complex roots for a order-10 polynomial).
+This is an interesting discovery, and ties in with the historical use of 10th-order LPC-based voice codecs (e.g. CELP, MELP, Speex etc) which simiarly code speech frames in the frequency domain as a curve with (up to) 5 peaks and 5 troughs. (i.e. the 5 complex-conjugate root-pairs for a order-10 polynomial).
 FFT can provide this data in a more computationlly elegant,accurate, efficent and noise-tolerant manner than LPC.
 The bounding I use is roughly based on mel-scale, with no bounding of lower bin frequencies, scaling up to wide bounds on the higher end high-freqency bins.